 Consistent with the statewide TA program, allocations for a TA Set-Aside funded project cover a two-year period.
 Funds are allocated to projects in order of priority.
-No balance should remain for Year 1 or previous years.
-Funds may be held in Year 2 as a balance.
+All previous and Year I funding should be allocated to projects; funds may be retained in the balance entry for Year 2.